 dist folder to your project’s folder.

 Install with npm

-Always use latest release:
+Always use the latest release:

 yarn add https://customers.pspdfkit.com/npm/YOUR_NPM_KEY_GOES_HERE/latest.tar.gz

 Note that when installing the

 latest version, you always get the most recent release, so expect a hash mismatch when a new version of PSPDFKit for Web is released.